MRCBSU/real-time-mcmc/Markdown Merge Explanations/Running-models-with-custom-ends-in-data.md

         - Modified serology to filter to the right cutoff and write to custom filenames
     - R/data/format_deaths.R
         - Modified deaths to filter to the right cutoff and write to custom filenames
+    - R/data/format_hosp_admissions.R
+        - Modified deaths to filter to the right cutoff and write to custom filenames
     - set_up_inputs.R
         - Modified code to ensure the correct end dates are selected